 much of our periodical literature, one would think

-so. all resolution about great affairs seems now "sicklied
+so.
+All resolution about great affairs seems now "sicklied

-o'er with a pale cast of thought." our magazine
+o'er with a pale cast of thought."
+Our magazine

 writers smile sadly at the old-time optimism of